Kruci-no/Chafee-Infante-ComputerAssistedProof/README.md

     X_Q^o = \sum_{i=n+11}^\infty \frac{C[-11]}{(2i-11)^s}\sin((2i-11)x).
 $$

-where $n$ depends on the size of the initial condition.
+Here, $n$ depends on the size of the initial condition.

-- For C0 computation, we set:
+- For C0 computation, the parameters are set as follows:
-   - `mainC0Size` - the number of modes taken for the differential inclusion,
+   - `mainC0Size`: The number of modes considered for the differential inclusion.
-   - `fullC0Size` - the number of modes represented explicitly.
+   - `fullC0Size`: The number of modes explicitly represented.

-- The rigorous C0 integration is done in the odd subspace of Fourier coefficients.
+The rigorous C0 integration is performed in the odd subspace of Fourier coefficients.

-- For C1, we set:
+- For C1 computation, the parameters are set as follows:
-   - `mainC1Size` -  the number of modes taken for the differential inclusion for each variable $(u,h)$ ,
+   - `mainC1Size`: The number of modes considered for each variable $(u,h)$ in the differential inclusion.
-   - `fullC1Size` -  the number of modes represented explicitly for each variable $(u,h)$ ,
+   - `fullC1Size`: The number of modes explicitly represented for each variable $(u,h)$.
-   - `expColumns` - number of columns where derivatives are computed explicitly.
+   - `expColumns`: Number of columns where derivatives are computed explicitly.

-- The rigorous C1 integration is done in full space, not just in the odd subspace.
-- In C1 integration, we have variables representing variational equations.
-Therefore, the actual number of modes used for differential inclusion is $2 \times \text{mainC1Size}$ and the number of modes represented explicitly is $2 \times \text{fullC1Size}$.
+The rigorous C1 integration is conducted in full space, not just in the odd subspace.
+In this case, there are variables representing variational equations.
+Therefore, the actual number of modes used for differential inclusion is $2 \times \text{mainC1Size}$ and the number of modes explicitly represented is $2 \times \text{fullC1Size}$.

-- The remaining columns are computed by setting them to be:
+The remaining columns are computed by setting them to be:

 $$
     X^{o,h} = \sum_{i=\text{expColumns}+11}^\infty u_i\sin(ix),\quad \text{where } u_i\in[-11].